scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 **Species:** D. fuchsii

-**Location:** Homefield Woods
+**Location:** Lye Vally, Homefield Woods

 **Dates seen:** late May to July 2019

 **Habitat:** highly variable: woodland, dry grassland, wet meadows, marshes, dune slacks and human-made habitats

+**Identification:**
+* height up to 65cm, green leaves, marked with solid dark spots
+* flowers pink to pale white, lateral asymmetric sepals are horizontal, with lines and spots
+* labellum divided into three lobes, central lobe longer and triangular
+* mildly scented

-**Pollination:**
+**Pollination:** variety of insects

-**UK Classification:** Common
+**UK Classification:** Least Concern

 **UK Distribution:** UK wide, except the Scottish Highlands

 ## **Early Marsh Orchid** (*Dactylorhiza incarnata*)
 Generally found in wet meadows, calcareous marshes and sand-dunes, this is the most widespread of the marsh-orchids.
 There are five identified sub-species, which sometimes identification difficult.
 The best site for the Early Marsh that I found was at [Pixey Mead][px link], a SSSI, just north of Oxford.
 This ancient wet meadow had dozens of plants that were starting to flower as of late May.
+Incarnate is similar to the Southern Marsh; but this is typically a larger plant, with larger flowers that are a darker pink.

 ![Early Marsh]({{ site.baseurl }}/images/earlymarsh1.JPG)
 ![Early Marsh]({{ site.baseurl }}/images/earlymarsh2.JPG)

-**Identification:**

-**Sub-family:** Orchidoideae

 **Genus:** Dactylorhiza